TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-operator/getting-started/tyk-operator-multiple-organisations.md

 This guide explains how to efficiently manage multiple organisations within Tyk using Tyk Operator Custom Resource Definitions (CRDs).

-Please consult the [key concepts for Tyk Operator]({{< ref "/product-stack/tyk-operator/key-concepts/key-concepts" >}}) documentation for an overview of the the fundamental concepts of organisations in Tyk, the role of Tyk Operator and the use of OperatorContext to manage resources for different teams effectively.
+Please consult the [key concepts for Tyk Operator]({{< ref "/product-stack/tyk-operator/key-concepts/operator-context" >}}) documentation for an overview of the the fundamental concepts of organisations in Tyk and the use of OperatorContext to manage resources for different teams effectively.

 The guide includes practical examples and best practices for multi-tenant API management.
 Key topics include defining OperatorContext for connecting and authenticating with a Tyk Dashboard, and using `contextRef` in API Definition objects to ensure configurations are applied within specific organisations.
 The provided YAML examples illustrate how to set up these configurations.